Gurjaka/C-Programming-Language/readme.md

 Navigate to the directory containing the program you want to run and compile it using:

-> Note: most programs are already compiled, and you only have to run them, this is for case when you've added your own program

 ```bash
 cc program_name.c -o ./compiled/program_name
 ./compiled/program_name